 The woman was perplexed.
 She took the boy by the hand and went home.

 Two weeks later, she returned, boy in hand.
-Gandhi motioned for them to come forward.
+The sadhu motioned for them to come forward.
 He looked directly at the boy and said, “Boy, you should stop eating sugar.
 It is not good for your health.”

 The boy nodded and promised he would not continue this habit any longer.